shahramyalameha/burai/docs/source/usage/project/input_text.rst

 Upload
 ------

-After the modification of input editor, pushing the upload button reflects it to project tab.
+After the modification of text editor, pushing the upload button reflects it to project tab.

 .. image:: ../../../img/projects/imageEditorUpload00.png
    :scale: 30 %